adi-miller/WorldClock/README.md

 ### MQTT Support

-There is also (optional) support for MQTT for receiving messages which will then be displayed once in higher brightness to atract attention.
+There is also (optional) support for MQTT for receiving messages, which will then be displayed in higher brightness to attract attention.
+If enabled, WorldClock will subscribe to topic `<devicename>/message/command` where `devicename` is the name of the device in the configuration (see below).

 ## Hardware and Assembly